We have expert betting tips for the 2020 Manikato Stakes this Friday night, which features a field of 11 sprinting stars.

-We have our best bet, best each way and best roughie for the 2019 Manikato Stakes at Moonee Valley.
+We have a runner-by-runner guide for Friday’s Manikato Stakes at Moonee Valley.

-Manikato Stakes 2019 final field, barrier draw & odds
+2020 Manikato Stakes final field, barrier draw and odds

 Best Each Way Bet: